obarthel/amiga-smbfs/README.md

 ### 5.4.
 Compatibility

 Both the file server and the software running on your Amiga may suffer from compatibility issues.
 For example, Amiga programs may be unable to deal with file names longer than 30 characters and then crash as a result.
-For some of these issues workarounds may be available.
+Workarounds may be available for some of these issues.

 #### 5.4.1. `CASE=CASESENSITIVE/S`

 Some file servers treat files and drawers as different if their names differ only in whether individual letters are using upper/lower case characters.
 For example, on the Amiga we can expect that names such as `Work:File1` and `Work:file1` would refer to the same file, but you cannot expect this assumption to hold true for shared network file systems.

-For file servers which would see `File1` and `file1` as different names you should activate the `CASESENSITIVE` switch to treat those files as being different.
+For file servers which would see `File1` and `file1` as different names, you should activate the `CASESENSITIVE` switch to treat those files as being different.

-There is a catch, though: the AmigaDOS file naming scheme does not follow this model and you may run into problems when you are trying to use it.
-For example, in case sensitive mode attempting to access a file called `FILENAME` as `filename` or `Filename` will fail; you can access it only under the original name `FILENAME`.
+There is a catch, though: the AmigaDOS file naming scheme does not follow this model, and you may run into problems when you are trying to use it.
+For example, in case-sensitive mode, attempting to access a file called `FILENAME` as `filename` or `Filename` will fail; you can access it only under the original name `FILENAME`.

 By default, the **smbfs** program does not treat file and drawer names differently which only differ with respect to the case of letters.